-Nominations for calendar year 2018 will open October 1.
-If you are interested in nominating a person or an organization for the Ray Lillywhite Award, please complete and submit Ray Lillywhite Nomination Form no later than November 30, 2018.
+Nominations for calendar year 2018 opened on October 1.
+If you are interested in nominating a person or an organization for the Ray Lillywhite Award, please complete and submit Ray Lillywhite Nomination Form no later than December 31, 2018.

 In 2017, the award went to Karin Brodbeck, Nestle USA.

 Dr. Olivia S. Mitchell, executive director of the Pension Research Council at the Wharton School of the University of Pennsylvania, was the winner of the 2016 award.
 Christine C. Marcks, president of Prudential Retirement, won the 2015 award.

 Other recipients include Olivia S. Mitchell, executive director of the Pension Research Council at the Wharton School of the University of Pennsylvania (2016), Christine C. Marcks, president of Prudential Retirement (2015), Mary Nell Billings, director of Global Retirement Programs for Hilton Worldwide (2014), William F. Sharpe, Stanford University (2012), and Keith Ambachtsheer, president of KPA Advisory Services (2010).